jeayoung114/youtube_card_new_vibe_coding/README.md

 **Note:**
 > All code in this project was generated with Vibe Coding — not a single line was typed by hand.
+Even Readme file!

 # Card News Shorts Generator